dotnet/docs-maui/docs/migration/renderer-to-handler.md

 In Xamarin.Forms, custom renderers can be used to customize the appearance and behavior of a control, and create new cross-platform controls.
 Each custom renderer has a reference to the cross-platform control and often relies on `INotifyPropertyChanged` to send property change notifications.
 Rather than using custom renderers, .NET Multi-platform App UI (.NET MAUI) introduces a new concept called a *handler*.

 Handlers offer many performance improvements over custom renderers.
 In Xamarin.Forms, the `ViewRenderer` class creates a parent element.
 For example, on Android, a `ViewGroup` is created which is used for auxiliary positioning tasks.
-In .NET MAUI, the `ViewHandler` class doesn't create a parent element, which helps to reduce the size of the visual hierarchy and improve your app's performance.
+In .NET MAUI, the <xref:Microsoft.Maui.Handlers.ViewHandler`2> class doesn't create a parent element, which helps to reduce the size of the visual hierarchy and improve your app's performance.
 Handlers also decouple platform controls from the framework.
 The platform control only needs to handle the needs of the framework.
 This is not only more efficient, but it's much easier to extend or override when required.
 Handlers are also suitable for reuse by other frameworks such as [Comet](https://github.com/dotnet/Comet) and [Fabulous](https://github.com/fabulous-dev/Fabulous).
 For more information about handlers, see [Handlers](~/user-interface/handlers/index.md).

 In Xamarin.Forms, the `OnElementChanged` method in a custom renderer creates the platform control, initializes default values, subscribes to events, and handles the Xamarin.Forms element the renderer was attached to (`OldElement`) and the element that the renderer is attached to (`NewElement`).
 In addition, a single `OnElementPropertyChanged` method defines the operations to invoke when a property change occurs in the cross-platform control. .NET MAUI simplifies this approach, so that every property change is handled by a separate method, and so that code to create the platform control, perform control setup, and perform control cleanup, is separated into distinct methods.